Horse Barn Plans: Contemplating Horse Boarding?

 Here are Some Key Considerations Before You Take the Leap

-It has been just over a year since we bought our farm and embarked upon the joyful, hilarious, anxiety-ridden, sweat-inducing, but ultimately rewarding journey of caring for horses at our own place.
-While I’ve been a horse-owner for over 20 years, farm management is a humbling experience for any savvy equestrian.
+It has been just over a year since we bought our farm and embarked upon the joyful, hilarious, anxiety-ridden, sweat-inducing, but ultimately rewarding journey of horse care at our own place.
+While I’ve been a horse-owner for over 20 years, barn management is a humbling experience for any savvy equestrian.
 Add a boarder to the mix and every day proves to be a learning experience.
 While Google can be my best friend, it is not without its limitations.
 For example, try having Google ascertain whether your woodchips have an odor “resembling cinnamon bread pudding” to rule out inclusion of toxic black walnut wood (stay tuned for a future blog post for more on that story!).
 As I take stock of this past year, I thought I would share key lessons learned that might help farm-owners that are contemplating taking on boarders.
 Even experienced managers may benefit– nothing like some fresh perspective from a newbie!

 - Who Does What?
 Clearly establish the delineation of responsibilities between boarder and farm owner in terms of care and cost.
 This includes decisions you as the farm owner are permitted to make in the event of a health issue, no matter how routine.
 You may know the boarder’s preferred protocol for something like colic or laminitis, but what about a minor cut or fungus?
 Under what circumstances do you have authorization to give certain medications such as Banamine or Ace?
 In the event you cannot reach the owner, to what lengths in terms of expense can the vet go to treat the horse?